 PATIENT ELECTION TO SELF PAY FORM- Courtesy of ChiroHealth USA®

 REVOCATION OF PATIENT ELECTION TO SELF PAY FORM - Courtesy of ChiroHealthUSA®

 Disclaimer: You cannot do this for Medicare patients.
-We do NOT encourage doctors to force or require patients to opt-out of filing their insurance as a condition of treatment, but they should be aware of current regulations which permit opting out as long as the guidelines are followed.
+We do NOT encourage doctors to force or require patients to opt-out of filing their insurance as a condition of treatment, but they should be aware of current regulations that permit opting out as long as the guidelines are followed.
 It may be helpful to have the insurance network's position on this in writing for your compliance manual.

 We do recommend that you read and review your provider agreements with your payers.
-We do NOT advise doctors that they may have patients opt out of insurance in every case and always have, and will, continue to defer to your third-party payer-provider agreements.
+We do NOT advise doctors that they may have patients opt-out of insurance in every case and always have, and will, continue to defer to your third-party payer-provider agreements.

 You should follow the advice of the insurance network regarding their patients for covered services.
-Insurance network customers, your patients, are certainly eligible to join ChiroHealthUSA and receive any network discounts available for their NON-covered services just as any other member of the public.
+Insurance network customers, your patients, are certainly eligible to join ChiroHealthUSA® and receive any network discounts available for their NON-covered services just as any other member of the public.

-Finally, you should ask the insurance network their policy regarding patients CHOOSING to opt out filing their insurance based on privacy issues or any other reason THEY choose, provided they pay the provider in full for the services.
+Finally, you should ask the insurance network their policy regarding patients CHOOSING to opt-out filing their insurance based on privacy issues or any other reason THEY choose, provided they pay the provider in full for the services.
 Recent federal regulations have made it clear that patients have this option, even taking precedence over provider agreements.